 Rapid evolution and advancement of technology demand federal agencies adapt, shift, and change their data strategies or plans of action.
 Embracing disruption is key to recognizing and implementing these transforming technologies.
 The latest industry trend is to utilize the vast amount of data and turn it into actionable insight.
-While some agencies use data for simple reporting and analytics, others unleash greater potential by applying AI/ML technologies.
+While some agencies use data for simple reporting and analytics, others unleash greater potential by applying AI and machine learning (ML) technologies.

 While we all know the value of data, some of the biggest mistakes an agency can face can be prevented with diligent data preparation.
 Intelligently predicting an outcome, preventing waste, or streamlining a process can all be done by utilizing data; however, these processes get delayed when siloed systems, incorrect formatting, and purposeless collection bog down the design.